xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

     - In the **Test Configuration Mapping**, map the **Execution OS/Device** and **Execution Browser/App** configured to run the test in Katalon Studio with the **Test Configurations in Azure DevOps**.

         **Test Configuration** is used as a filter in Test Point Query for test run submission.
-Depending on **what OS and platform** using to execute the test, Katalon Studio will get the corresponding **Azure Test Configuration** and use it as a filter for test points configured to it.
+Depending on **what OS and platform** using to execute the test, Katalon Studio will get the corresponding **Azure Test Configuration** and use that **Azure Test Configuration** as a filter for test points configured to it.

         You can also **Add** or **Remove** item(s) to customize the settings.